Employer Insights

 • Student Learner Variance

-Employers can request a variance for multiple purposes.
-These include:
+Employers can request a variance to allow for minors to work:

-• Allowing minors to work in paid worksite learning programs, including registered apprenticeships that have hazardous duties or equipment
+• In paid worksite learning programs including registered apprenticeships that have hazardous duties or equipment

-Employers must ensure they meet all the requirements of employing minor workers before requesting a variance.
+Employers must ensure all the requirements of employing minor workers are met before requesting a variance.
 Variances must also still comply with any federal child labor laws.

 Employers should note that each type of variance has a different purpose, approval, and renewal process.